-Founded in 1973 we are a volunteer run friendly thriving Society and our membership is now over 1500 members, by far the most we have ever had.
-We exist to provide information to members through our 80 page full colour A5 size magazine TRACKS (see below or here).
+Founded in 1973 we are a volunteer run friendly thriving Society and our membership is now over 1500 members.
+We exist to provide information to members through our full colour A5 size magazine TRACKS (see below or here).
 We also produce a series of comprehensive market leading quality spotting books, some of which are unique to ICRS, sundries and this website.
 The books are continually improved year on year with additional information and new titles.
 We also organise the several members only visits to railway facilities and attend Open Days and Preservation Galas with our sales stand.
 All this for a very reasonable Membership fee (see Join Us).
 However it traditionally only just covered the printing of TRACKS, with book sale subsidising admin costs.
 So because of the economic turmoil and global markets we briefly had to increase the fee to £25 from the start of November 2022.
-This amongst other factors and with costs likely to rise in 2023 has led to a radical rethink of our membership structure and TRACKS production, which was to move to pdf only for all members from 2024.
-The new structure was phased in over 2023 which for new members meant a halving of the current fee to £12 with TRACKS delivered as a pdf only.
+This amongst other factors and with printing and postage costs likely to rise in 2023 led to a radical rethink of our membership structure and TRACKS production, which was to move to pdf only for all members from 2024.
+The new structure was phased in over 2023 which for new members meant a halving of the then current fee to £12 with TRACKS delivered as a pdf only.
 Though existing members were still able to receive a printed mag the new pdf only lower rate was also offered on renewal throughout the year.
-For the full impact this will have on existing members, there was an in depth report in the Jan 2023 issue of TRACKS.
+For the full background and reasoning behind the changes, read the in depth report in the Jan 2023 issue of TRACKS.